tezedge/tezedge-debugger/README.md

 * To encrypt a message, the node uses the nonce sent in its own `ConnectionMessage` and a precomputed key.
 * To decrypt a message, the node uses the received nonce and a precomputed key.

-For the recorder to decrypt a message that is coming from a remote node to the local running node.
+For the network recorder to decrypt a message that is coming from a remote node to the local running node.
 It needs to know:
-* The local node's private key - which is part of its local identity to which the recorder has access.
+* The local node's private key - which is part of its local identity to which the network recorder has access.
 * The remote node's public key - which is part of the received `ConnectionMessage` and was captured.
 * The remote node's nonce - which is part of the received `ConnectionMessage` and was captured.

 But to decrypt a message sent by the local node, it would be necessary to know the private key of the remote node, to which it does not have access.
-Fortunately, Tezos is internally using the Curve5519 method, which allows to decrypt a message with the same keys which were used for encryption, thus the recorder "just" needs the:
+Fortunately, Tezos is internally using the Curve5519 method, which allows to decrypt a message with the same keys which were used for encryption, thus the network recorder "just" needs the:
-* Local node's private key - which is part of its local identity, to which the recorder has access.
+* Local node's private key - which is part of its local identity, to which the network recorder has access.
 * Remote node's public key - which is part of the received `ConnectionMessage` and was captured.
 * Local node's nonce - which is part of the sent `ConnectionMessage` and was captured.

 ### Node Logs
-To capture node logs, the recorder utilizes the "syslog" protocol (which can be easily enabled in the Docker), which, instead of printing the log into the console, wraps them into the UDP packet and sends them to the server.
+To capture node logs, the network recorder utilizes the "syslog" protocol (which can be easily enabled in the Docker), which, instead of printing the log into the console, wraps them into the UDP packet and sends them to the server.
 This should be handled by the application or the administrator of the application.
-The recorder runs a syslog server inside, to simply process the generated logs.
-This system allows to decouple the recorder from the node, which prevents the recorder from failing if the running node fails, preserving all of the captured logs, and potentially information about the failure of the node.
+The network recorder runs a syslog server inside, to simply process the generated logs.
+This system allows to decouple the recorder from the node, which prevents the network recorder from failing if the running node fails, preserving all of the captured logs, and potentially information about the failure of the node.

 ### Storage